Here’s your one-stop list for ideas on what to do with the kids in Moncton, Dieppe, Riverview and surrounding areas in New Brunswick.

 We also work to keep this post updated with the latest changes to local businesses; please let us know if you see something that is no longer operating or have an addition.
 This is a free resource we’ve curated; if you find it useful, we’d appreciate if you’d share it with your friends and family.
 Thanks!

 A quick note: This list focuses on attractions.
-We’ve also got a great list of playgrounds, splash parks, free, indoor play groups, and once a month we update our list of the best family-friendly events & activities taking place in the Greater Moncton Area.
+We’ve also got a great list of playgrounds, splash parks, and once a month we update our list of the best family-friendly events & activities taking place in the Greater Moncton Area.

 We also have a post focused on Winter Fun, as well as other seasonal roundups updated each year.
-You’ll likely want to check out some of those, as well.
-Also, this list is pretty focused just on the Greater Moncton Area and doesn’t tap into all the cool things in Shediac, Fundy, Alma, and so on.
+You’ll likely want to check out some of those, too.
+And remember, this list is focused just on the Greater Moncton Area and doesn’t tap into all the cool things in Shediac, Fundy, Alma, and so on.
 This is the tip of the iceberg, folks!

-Hop Skip Jump! bills itself as New Brunswick’s largest indoor play space, with spaces and activities that appeal to a variety of ages, from a toddler-only area to virtual reality, wall climbing, and laser mazes.
+Hop Skip Jump! has spaces and activities that appeal to a variety of ages, from a toddler-only area to virtual reality, wall climbing, and laser mazes.

 Laser tag your thing?
 Check out the options at Marco’s Clinic!

-Fairlanes in Moncton (closed at the moment due to pandemic) & Bowlarama in Dieppe both offer gutter blockers for kids, and Bowlarama has an awesome arcade section.
-There’s also a small bowling alley in Petitcodiac that’s great fun, too!
+Fairlanes in Moncton & Bowlarama in Dieppe both offer gutter blockers for kids, and Bowlarama has an awesome arcade section.
+Looking for an epic photo op & a fun time in Riverview?
+Make plans to visit The Marvelous Holy Bowly!

 The Riverview Indoor Skatepark is a wonderful place for all ages.
 There are skate times for those under age 11 and designated teen times.
 Helmet rentals available!